Operation Hammer (1987): Background

-The origin of Operation Hammer can be traced back to the 1984 Olympic Games held in Los Angeles.
+In preparation for the 1984 Olympic Games held in Los Angeles, the LAPD cracked down on gang activity in the city.
 Under the supervision of Gates, the LAPD expanded gang sweeps for the duration of the Olympics, which were implemented across wide areas of the city but especially South Central and East Los Angeles.

-After the games were over, old anti-syndicalist laws began to be revived to maintain the security policy instigated by the Olympic games, and mass arrests of black and Hispanic youth became more common, even though the overwhelming numbers of people arrested were never charged.
+After the games were over, the LAPD began to revive the enforcement of old anti-syndicalist laws to maintain the security policy instigated by the Olympic games.
+Mass arrests of black youth became more common, even though the overwhelming numbers of people arrested were never charged.
 Citizen complaints against police brutality increased 33 percent in the period 1984 to 1989.